Reviewing Black Diamond Group (BDIMF) & The Competition

 |2.51

-Black Diamond Group presently has a consensus target price of $6.00, indicating a potential upside of 44.93%.
+Black Diamond Group currently has a consensus target price of $6.00, suggesting a potential upside of 44.93%.
 As a group, “Equipment rental & leasing, not elsewhere classified” companies have a potential upside of 6.26%.
-Given Black Diamond Group’s stronger consensus rating and higher probable upside, analysts plainly believe Black Diamond Group is more favorable than its peers.
+Given Black Diamond Group’s stronger consensus rating and higher possible upside, equities analysts clearly believe Black Diamond Group is more favorable than its rivals.

 Profitability

-This table compares Black Diamond Group and its peers’ net margins, return on equity and return on assets.
+This table compares Black Diamond Group and its rivals’ net margins, return on equity and return on assets.

 |Net Margins